Back to the blog

 Plan ahead to ensure that you always have a healthy snack supply readily available to consume.
 This is especially helpful if you have a busy or stressful week; planning ahead and having the right healthy ingredients on hand can make all the difference!
 It is so much easier to make a healthy choice when you have many healthy options at your fingertips.

 In addition, make sure that you read nutrition labels in order to properly portion your snacks.
-Doing your nutrition label homework will help you avoid overeating and stay on track with your calorie budget.
-In general, you should choose snack options between 100 to 200 calories (try not to exceed 200 calories for a snack).
+Doing your nutrition label homework will help you avoid overeating, consuming unwanted ingredients and stay on track.

 Nuts are a great choice for a heart-healthy snack as they comprise many nutritious ingredients that influence lower cholesterol and triglyceride levels.
 They are a nutritious and sustaining snack full of unsaturated fatty acids, omega-3s, protein, fiber, and vitamin E.